Roslyn10/FNB-App-Academy/week_4/README.md

 15. **Lesson 15: Numbers and Strings Part 3 – Avoiding Conversion Errors**
 *Fix common conversion errors and update broken navigation links in your project.*

----

-**End of Week 4**
-*You now understand JavaScript basics — including variables, functions, logic, and form validation — and are ready to add dynamic behavior to your web projects!*